ndronos/c-nomorph/HowStufWorks.md

 to exit immediately.
 This means you can place multiple return statements in the function to give it multiple exit points.
+If you do not place a return statement in a function, the function returns when it reaches } and return a random value